Supporting your child's learning

 Providing support to your child's learning at home can be really valuable in reinforcing what they have learnt at school.
 These leaflets provide some useful tips and information for supporting your child's learning in maths.

-Supporting learning in maths - Class 2
+Supporting your Child in Maths – Year 2

 Supporting reading at home